 To this I say, you’re not supposed to

-If you think about it, if you had a baby thousands, if not hundreds of years ago, you would have had your mother, all your sisters (all of whom were probably lactating), and your nieces all taking care of your baby.
+If you think about it, if you had a baby thousands, if not hundreds of years ago, you would have had your mother, all your sisters (all of whom were probably lactating), and your nieces and nephews all taking care of your baby.
 They would help with food preparation, show you how to manage, and make sure your baby wasn’t eaten by a bear.
 Your kid’s feet probably wouldn’t have touched the ground until they themselves would be able to carry around an infant.

 Back then the point of a child was to have free labor in the fields and someone to take care of your old ass down the road and not much more.